shlifedev/among-us-memory/README.md

   You are responsible any disadvantages caused by use this src.
   It only works with the version downloaded from Steam
   And, Use only for study. never abuse! please..

+  if game updated then require offset update.

 ## How to Use
  1. Download Source Code